 - 1. Each pass must include one Somersault, but cannot include two Somersaults.
-For more than one (1) somersault per pass, a deduction of 2.0 pt. will be taken for exceeding pass maximums and a deduction of 3.0 pt. will be taken for exceeding level maximums.
+For more than one (1) somersault per pass, a deduction of 2.0 pt. will be taken for exceeding pass maximums.
 In addition, no difficulty will be given for any somersault over one. - 2.
 No somis exceeding 180E twist.
-For performing a somi exceeding 180E twist, the pass will be terminated, a 2.0 pt. deduction will be taken for performing an illegal skill and a 3.0 pt. deduction will be taken for exceeding level maximums.
+For performing a somi exceeding 180E twist, the pass will be terminated, a 2.0 pt. deduction will be taken for performing an illegal skill and for exceeding level maximums.
 In addition, the skill will not count and no difficulty will be given for any somersault exceeding 180E twist. - 3.
 No somis with over 360N rotation.
-For performing a somi with over 360N rotation, the pass will be terminated, a 2.0 pt. deduction will be taken for performing an illegal skill and a 3.0 pt. deduction will be taken for exceeding level maximums.
-In addition, the skill will not count and no difficulty will be given for any somersault exceeding 360N rotation. - 4.
+For performing a somi with over 360N rotation, the pass will be terminated, a 2.0 pt. deduction will be taken for performing an illegal skill and for exceeding level maximums.
+In addition, the skill will not count and no difficulty will be given for any somersault exceeding 360N rotation.

 No gainer skills are allowed.
-For performing a gainer, the pass will be terminated, a 2.0 pt. deduction will be taken for performing an illegal skill and a 3.0 pt. deduction will be taken for exceeding level maximums.
+For performing a gainer, the pass will be terminated, a 2.0 pt. deduction will be taken for performing an illegal skill and for exceeding level maximums.
 In addition, the skill will not count and no difficulty will be given performing a gainer.